shirblesz/easycalc/README.md

 **Calculator for Everyone** — simple, accessible, and beautiful.

-## What is EasyCalc?
+## What is TalkCalc?

-EasyCalc is a calculator designed to be truly easy to use.
-Big buttons, voice input, and a clear display — whether you're 8 or 80, EasyCalc just works.
+TalkCalc is a calculator designed to be truly easy to use.
+Big buttons, voice input, and a clear display — whether you're 8 or 80, TalkCalc just works.

 ## ✨ Features